openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 This can happen even if _C_ is *not* parametric.

-> The JVM ensures, as a global invariant, that every validated `PARAM_Class` anchor, for a concrete class, contains all required information about the size and layout of parametric fields declared in that class and all its super classes.
-This information is recorded by the JVM in association with every `SpecializationAnchor` object for an anchor of kind `PARAM_Class`, and specifically for each parametric non-static field in the class and in each of its parametric supers.
+> The JVM ensures, as a global invariant, that every validated `ANCHOR_Class` anchor, for a concrete class, contains all required information about the size and layout of parametric fields declared in that class and all its super classes.
+This information is recorded by the JVM in association with every `SpecializationAnchor` object for an anchor of kind `ANCHOR_Class`, and specifically for each parametric non-static field in the class and in each of its parametric supers.
 See discussion about "f-tables" below.